John Hanning Speke: Joining Burton's expedition

-During this trip Speke experienced trouble with the local guide, who cheated him; after they returned to Aden, Burton, who had also returned, saw that the guide was punished, jailed and killed.
-This incident probably led to larger troubles later on.
-Then all four men traveled to Berbera on the coast of Somalia, from where they wanted to trek inland towards the Ogaden.
+Berbera confrontation

 While camped outside Berbera, they were attacked at night by 200 spear-wielding Somalis.
 During this fracas Speke ducked under the flap of a tent to get a clearer view of the scene, and Burton thought he was retreating and called for Speke to stand firm.
 Speke did so and then charged forward with great courage, shooting several attackers.
 The misunderstanding laid the foundation of their later disputes and dislikes.
 Stroyan was killed by a spear, Burton was seriously wounded by a javelin impaling both cheeks and Speke was wounded and captured; Herne came away unwounded.
 Speke was tied up and stabbed several times with spears, one thrust cutting through his thigh along his femur and exiting.
 Showing tremendous determination, he used his bound fists to give his attacker a facial punch; this gave him an opportunity to escape, albeit he was followed by a group of Somalis and had to dodge spears as he ran for his life.
 Rejoining Burton and Herne, the trio eventually managed to escape with a boat passing along the coast.
 The expedition was a severe financial loss, and Speke's natural history specimens from his earlier leg were used to make up for some of it.
 Speke handed Burton his diaries, which Burton used as an appendix in his own book on his travels to Harrar.
 It seemed unlikely that the two would join again and Burton believed that he would never lead an expedition to the interior of Africa, his fervent hope, after this failed journey.